andrewbearsley/forticnapp-cloud-integration/README.md

 ## FortiCNAPP Lacework CLI Setup

 Setup uses each provider's cloud shell.
-Terraform is pre-installed; the Lacework CLI generates configurations for deployment.
+Install Terraform and the Lacework CLI to generate configurations for deployment.

 ### 1. Create an API Key